NATURE CONNECTION

 Mission

-We honor the unique perspectives and gifts each child brings, fostering self-awareness and confidence that empower them to become compassionate, thoughtful community members.
-Through this process, children deepen their connection to themselves and others, developing empathy, resilience, and the ability to navigate the world with compassion.
+We honor the unique gifts and perspectives each child carries, fostering self-awareness, confidence, and care.
+As children grow in connection to themselves and others, they develop empathy, resilience, and the ability to move through the world with compassion and integrity.

-Rooted in community values, our program emphasizes service—caring for the soil, animals, water, forests, and each other—nurturing responsibility and gratitude for the natural world.
+Rooted in community values, our program centers service and reciprocity—caring for soil, animals, water, forests, and one another—while nurturing a sense of responsibility, gratitude, and interconnection with the living world.

 Where we play